BYLAWS OF THE ARLINGTON DEMOCRATIC TOWN COMMITTEE

 Section 1 – These bylaws may be amended at a regularly scheduled meeting of the Town Committee by a majority of the Voting Members.
 Proposed amendments shall be distributed by the Secretary to all Voting Members at least fourteen (14) days prior to the next regularly scheduled meeting of the Committee at which the review of the proposed amendments shall occur.
 The proposed amendments shall not be voted upon, however, until the following regularly scheduled Committee meeting.

-Section 1 – These bylaws have been adopted by the Town Committee and are effective as of May 17, 2016.
+These bylaws have been adopted by the Town Committee and are effective as of April 8, 2019.